BlasBenito/myWebsite/content/post/09_dynamic_time_warping/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-4-1.png" width="750" />

-There are several options to compare `a` and `b` directly, such as computing their correlation (0.955), or adding the euclidean distances between their respective samples (2.021).
+There are several options to compare `a` and `b` directly, such as assessing their correlation (0.955), or computing the sum of euclidean distances between their respective samples (2.021).

 This comparison approach is named *lock-step* (also known as *inelastic comparison*), and works best when the time series represent phenomena with relatively similar shapes and are aligned in time and frequency, as it is the case of `a` and `b`.